ReScience/ReScience-submission/article/Larisch-2018.md

 To establish stable weights, the normal homeostatic mechanism is used.
 \newline

-For the emergent of V1 simple cells like receptive fields, a network with one postsynaptic AdEx neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
+For the emergence of V1 simple-cell-like receptive fields, a network with one postsynaptic AdEx neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
 As mentioned in the original publication [@Clopath2010], the activity of the presynaptic population depends on the pixel values of a $16 \times 16$ pixel sized patch, cut out of pre-whitened natural scenes [@Olshausen1996].
-The maximum input firing rate in the original publication are set to $37.5 Hz$.
+The maximum input firing rates in the original publication are set to $37.5 Hz$.
 In the here presented reimplementation, the maximum firing rate is set to $80 Hz$.
 Further, the learning rates for the LTP term ($A_{LTP}$) and the LTD term ($A_{LTD}$) are reduced (see **Tab.** @tbl:table_VH).
 The pixel values of the patch are normalized with the maximum pixel value of the current image and divided into an ON (only positive pixel values) and an OFF (only negative pixel values) image.
-The presynaptic population spikes are generated with a Poisson process.
+The presynaptic population spikes are generated by a Poisson process.
 To establish stable weights, the normal homeostatic mechanism is used.
 \newline

-Besides of experiments in the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
+Besides the experiments from the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
 The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic AdEx neuron.
 For every trial ($125$ms) ten Gaussian patterns are created to determine the activity of the 500 input neurons.
-As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor ten to speed up the learning.
+As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor of ten to speed up the learning.
 The experiments for stable weight learning, to show a specific connectivity pattern, require the original homeostatic mechanism.
 Changes to the default parameters for this tasks are shown in **Tab.** @tbl:table_VH.

 ### Non-reproduced experiments
-One experiment what is not reproduce, is the experiment with ten excitatory and three inhibitory and stochastic Poisson input (**Fig.** 5 in [@Clopath2010]).
+One experiment that is not reproduced, is the experiment with ten excitatory and three inhibitory and stochastic Poisson input (**Fig.** 5 in [@Clopath2010]).
-In the original publication, they presented the emergent of a stable receptive fields and that the strength of synapses depends on the input firing rate.
+In the original publication, they presented the emergence of a stable receptive fields and that the strength of synapses depends on the input firing rate.
 Here, both features are presented with two different tasks.

-The second experiment what is not reproduce, is the experiment with the same network structure but with moving input patterns  (**Fig.** 6 in [@Clopath2010]).
+The second experiment not reproduced, is the experiment using the same network structure but with moving input patterns  (**Fig.** 6 in [@Clopath2010]).
 @Clopath2010 demonstrated with this experiment that the strength of synapses can depend on the temporal order of emergent spikes and that the receptive field moves over the time, if the input is moving.
 The synapse weight development, depending on the temporal order of spikes, is reproduced by another task.
-The moving receptive field are not reproduced here, but by reproducing of receptive fields generally we assume that moving receptive fields would be emerge with the here proposed reimplementation.
+The moving receptive field are not reproduced here, but by reproducing receptive fields generally, we assume that moving receptive fields would emerge with the here proposed reimplementation.

 Task                            Parameter Value
 ------------------------------- --------- -------------